-- Hvar 5 Islands and Blue Cave Tour from Trogir or Split.
+- 5 Islands, Blue Cave and Hvar Tour from Trogir or Split.
 This is the tour that we did and I already explained some of its advantages above.
 It has a very good itinerary with enough variation between sightseeing and swimming stops, great reviews, and competitive price.
 We loved the speedboat, the guides were good, and the lively music on the boat made the long-distance rides feel shorter.

-- Blue Cave Tour with Comfortable Boat from Split.
-This tour has pretty much the same itinerary as the one that we did, but it’s slightly more expensive because they use a more luxurious boat.
+- All-in Blue Cave Tour with Lunch from Split.
+This tour has pretty much the same itinerary as the one that we did, but it’s slightly more expensive because they use a more luxurious boat and everything is included.
 It’s also a speedboat, but the seating is different (you don’t have to sit like on a motorbike like on most other boats) and the boat also has a small roof that offers some shade that can be very welcome on hot summer days.
-So if you are looking for more comfort and don’t mind a slightly higher price, this might be a better option for you.
+So if you are looking for more comfort and don’t mind a slightly higher price (which also includes lunch), this might be a better option for you.

 Here is some practical information for visiting the Blue Cave with a tour.